 by Terry Vosbein

-Presented at the IAJE International Conference, Chicago, January 2002
+Presented at the IAJE International Conference, New York, January 2001

 When Pete Rugolo joined the Stan Kenton Orchestra as staff arranger in 1945 he brought with him his love of jazz, Stravinsky and Bartók.
 Given free reign by Kenton he experimented constantly, creating a sound that was at the same time innovative and popular.
 Although Kenton himself was already creating experimental scores prior to Rugolo’s tenure, it was Rugolo who brought to the band the extra-jazz influences and the ultra-experimental approach that were to dominate the band throughout its existence.
 This music in the late 1940s, termed Progressive Jazz by Kenton, was dominated by the scores of Rugolo.